-In the fall of 2019 St. Thomas will begin competing in the National Collegiate Athletic Association (NCAA) and Division III.
-Having already received an official invitation to become a member of the Southern Collegiate Athletic Conference (SCAC), UST will become a full-time official member of the SCAC in 2023-2024.
+The University was formerly a member of the National Association of Intercollegiate Athletics (NAIA) and the Red River Athletic Conference (RRAC) until the fall of 2019 when St. Thomas began competing in the National Collegiate Athletic Association (NCAA) and Division III.
+After receiving an official invitation to join the Southern Collegiate Athletic Conference (SCAC), UST became a full-time official member of the SCAC in the 2023-2024 academic year.

-The UST Athletic Department is committed to creating a first-class environment by recruiting, developing, and retaining outstanding student-athletes who will maximize their potential intellectually, socially, and athletically while at St. Thomas.
-We are dedicated to providing the resources and leadership for our student-athletes to succeed in competition and in the classroom.
-We graduate champions!
+The UST Athletic Department remains committed to creating a first-class environment by recruiting, developing, and retaining outstanding student-athletes who maximize their potential intellectually, socially, and athletically while at St. Thomas.
+The department provides the necessary resources and leadership for student-athletes to succeed in competition and in the classroom.
+UST proudly graduates champions.

 For more information about athletics, contact the Athletic Department at 713-831-7214.